-The most common birds observed were Torresian crows (Corvus orru) and noisy friarbirds (Philemon corniculatus), being recorded on all surveys across the WTA.
-All 64 birds recorded are shown on Figure 5 with their minimum and maximum flight height observed during surveys.
+The most common birds observed were Torresian crows (Corvus orru) and noisy friarbirds (Philemon corniculatus), being recorded on all surveys across the Project Area (PLA).
+All 66 birds recorded are shown on Figure 5 with their minimum and maximum flight height observed during surveys.
 Some birds recorded at heights less than the RSA height have the potential to fly at or above the RSA height and are also included the collision risk assessment.
-Whilst it's important to consider conservation significant species in collision risk assessment because the consequences of mortality may be more severe, it's also important to considered common (least concern) species to provide a better understanding of species at risk which is important for mitigation and continual adaptive management.
+Whilst it is important to consider conservation significant species in collision risk assessment because the consequences of mortality may be more severe, it is also important to considered common (least concern) species to provide a better understanding of species at risk, which is important for mitigation and continual adaptive management.
 Least Concern species observed and/or likely to occur (based on previous Wildnet records) are included in the collision risk assessment provided in Section 4.2.

-White-throated needletails (Hirundapus caudacutus) were observed in the highest numbers.
-This species was recorded on 9 of the 16 survey days (22 of the 139 fixed-point BUS surveys).
-Seven (7) of the 22 BUS surveys they were reported in numbers greater than 10 (on 4 days of the 16 survey days) as outlined in Table 5.
+White-throated needletails (Hirundapus caudacutus) (WTN) were observed in the highest numbers.
+This species was recorded on nine of the 16 survey days (22 of the 139 fixed-point BUS assessments).
+Seven (7) of the 22 BUS assessments they were reported in numbers greater than 10 (on 4 days of the 16 survey days) as outlined in Table 5.
 The first initial BUS undertaken in December 2016 identified the greatest number of individuals, with a flock of 327 reported at 50m - 100m above ground level.
 One other survey (18 December 2018) reported flocks greater than 100 individuals with 165 being recorded between 30m - 200m above ground level.

-Table 5 White-throated Needletails Exceeding 10 Individuals
+Table 5 White-throated Needletails Exceeding 10 Individuals1

 Site Date Number of individuals Height (m above ground level)

-1 8 December 2016 327 50-100 m
+1 8 December 2016 327 50-100m

-3 8 December 206 56 20 - 150 m
+3 8 December 206 56 20 - 150m

-19 15 March 2017 17 60 m
+19 15 March 2017 17 6om

-7 18 December 2018 165 30 - 200 m
+7 18 December 2018 165 30 - 200m

-8 18 December 2018 16 30 m
+8 18 December 2018 16 30m

-9 18 December 2018 83 50 m
+9 18 December 2018 83 50m

-7 20 February 2019 12 50 m
+7 20 February 2019 12 50m

-$^{1}$ - at a National level, an important population is 0.1% of the total population (total population estimated at least 10,000 individuals), which equates to 10 WTN (Draft referral guideline for 14 birds listed migratory under the EPBC Act (DoE, 2015)).
+1 - at a National level, an important population is 0.1% of the total population (total population estimated at least 10,000 individuals), which equates to 10 WTN (Draft referral guideline for 14 birds listed migratory under the EPBC Act (DoE, 2015)).

-Fork-tailed swifts were recorded on 4 of the 16 survey days (15 of the 139 fixed-point BUS surveys).
-One (1) survey (29 November 2018) recorded up to 51 individuals at 1 site (they were recorded at most sites surveyed during that survey).
-Bushfires in the Wide Bay area on the 29 November 2018 (the small township of Tinnanbar was cut off by bushfires) correlated with the highest number of
+Fork-tailed swifts (FTS) were recorded on four of the 16 survey days (15 of the 139 fixed-point BUS assessments).
+One (1) survey (29 November 2018) recorded up to 51 individuals at one site (they were recorded at most sites surveyed during that survey).
+Bushfires in the Wide Bay area on the 29 November 2018 (the small township of Tinnanbar was cut off by bushfires) correlated with the highest number of FTS recorded.

-FTS recorded.
 This is consistent with their known flight behaviour (refer Table 8).
 WTN were also recorded during the same survey.